cloudskin-eu/pravega-predictive-autoscaling/README.md

 ```
 To use any one of them, simply replace the variable in the `pravega_autoscaler` thread with the desired trace.

+### Results
+Example results with CSVs and plots can be in the [resources](streaming-auto-scaler/resources) folder:
+- `/latencies` contains p90 segment write latencies for reactive and LSTM trace runs, alongside a CDF plot
+- `/workload` contains workload and segment store pod counts for reactive and LSTM trace runs, alongside a pod count plot

 ## Acknowledgements

 <img width="80px" src="https://cloudskin.eu/assets/img/europe.jpg">